-If you’re eager to get out of town without spending a ton of money, day trips are the solution.
+Day trips are the solution if you’re eager to get out of town without spending a ton of money.
 Lodging often eats up a huge chunk of your vacation budget.
 Knowing you’ll be sleeping at home in your own bed can free up some cash you might have otherwise had to spend on a hotel.

 #8 – Schedule Time for Self-Care

-If you’ve been eager to build in time for self-care but have struggled to do so, a staycation is a perfect opportunity to reconnect with yourself.
+If you’ve been eager to build in time for self-care but have struggled, a staycation is a perfect opportunity to reconnect with yourself.
 Start by turning off your cell phone.
 A digital detox – even for an hour or two – is a great way to get present, fast.
 Then, set an intention and meditate on it for a few minutes.
-It’s the best way to start your self-care staycation off on the right foot.
+It’s the best way to start your self-care staycation on the right foot.
 Not sure where to begin, exactly?
 Try a guided meditation that walks you through peaceful breathing exercises.

-To really up the ante of your self-care, stock up on healthy goodies to snack on during the week.
-Treat yourself to a visit to a fancy grocery store or to the farmer’s market.
+To up the ante of your self-care, stock up on healthy goodies to snack on during the week.
+Treat yourself to a visit to a fancy grocery store or the farmer’s market.
 You can even buy yourself flowers if you’re in the mood.
-Get a massage, go to a yoga class, or just read a book in the tub.
-Your self-care can look any way you want it to, so long as you’re focused on the present.
+Get a massage, take a yoga class, or read a book in the tub.
+Your self-care can look any way you want, as long as you focus on the present.